Visiting Barcelona in January

 Wondering if January is a good time to visit Barcelona?
 Though it isn’t the height of the tourist season, that arguably makes it an even better month in which to enjoy a trip to the Catalan capital.

-There are still more things to do and see than you could possibly hope to do in a weekend, plus you get the added bonus of having fewer crowds at the city’s top attractions like La Sagrada Familia, Park Guell and the sensational Casa Batllo.
-Trust us, for much of the rest of year, the queues outside these sights resemble a rugby scrum.
+Even without the beach, there are still more things to do and see than you can cover in a weekend (you won’t be bored!), plus you get the added bonus of having fewer crowds at the city’s top attractions like La Sagrada Familia, Park Guell and the sensational Casa Batllo (a personal fave!).
+For much of the rest of year, the queues outside these sights resemble a rugby scrum.

 What’s the Weather Like in January?